np43/debian9_docker_sshd/README.md

 ## Usage

-To create the image `debian9-ssh` with latest Debian release, execute the following commands on the debian-ssh folder:
+To create the image `debian9-ssh` with latest Debian release, execute the following commands on the debian9_docker_sshd folder:

     git checkout master
     docker build -t july/debian9-ssh .